MEET OUR TEAM

 Outside of work, Tracy enjoys reading, cooking, baking, walking her dog and cycling.

 Holly joined the organisation in January 2016 for a weekly work experience placement.
-In September 2016 she was taken on as an apprentice administration assistant and she is keen on developing her general office skills and event management.
+In September 2016 she was taken on as an apprentice administration assistant.
+From January 2018, Holly is now a full time Administration Assistant and is developing her skills in social media and fundraising.

 Outside of work, Holly has her own pony and enjoys socialising with friends.